 A few of my favorite things:

 Oiselle: If you see me out running, I am wearing Oiselle.
 Oiselle is a super-cool company by women runners for women runners.
 They make some of my favorite running clothing.
 I especially dig the Verrazano bra, the Portman Shorts, and the Flyte long-sleeve.
 I’m also proud to be a part of the Volée, an amazing community of women runners from across the United States (and increasingly across the globe) of all ages, sizes, and paces.
 Women supporting other women.
 Rising tides lift all ships.
 I’ve been the South Carolina team leader since November 2015.

-Nike Zoom Odyssey: My current go-to shoe.
+Nike Zoom Odyssey v1 & 2: My current go-to shoe.
 TBH, I wish that I could wear shoes by someone other than Nike.
 I disagree with the stranglehold that Nike has on the USATF and its athletes.
 But when I stray, bad things happen.
 Blisters.
 Shin Splints.
 Black toe-nails.
 So Nike it is.
-My shoe has been discontinued, so I may be hoarding several pairs . . .
+I was very unhappy learn that my shoe has been discontinued, so I may be hoarding several pairs . . .

 Zensah calf sleeves.
 After this most recent bout of shin splints, it’s likely that my lower legs may never see the light of day again, at least not while I’m running.
 There are lots of different calf sleeves and compression socks to choose from, and I’ve tried a lot of them but I always find myself returning to Zensah.
 Currently, I alternate between the Merino Wool version and the Pop.